vivien-walter/iscan/README.md

 - It is not recommended to start the software using **Jupyter** notebooks.

 ### Accessing image files and folders

 #### - Opening an image stack

-To open an image stack, use the **File/Open.../** menu and select wether you want to open an image stack (.tiff ou .gif file) or a folder of individual images.
+To open an image stack, use the **File/Open.../** menu and select wether you want to open an image stack (.tiff ou .gif file) or a folder of individual images; by respectively

 Upon starting, you can simply drag & drop the stack or folder on the main window to directly open it.